-In the preliminary view of 12(3) NRAs, the availability of terminal equipment is a very important item for consideration when assessing equivalent access.
+The preliminary view of 12(14) NRAs is that the availability of terminal equipment is a very important item for consideration when assessing equivalent access.
 Without appropriate terminal equipment for end-users with disabilities, the use of an electronic communications service may not be possible.